concourse/s3-resource/README.md

 ##### Speeding up integration tests by skipping large file upload

-One of the integration test upload a large file (>40GB) and so can be slow.
+One of the integration tests uploads a large file (>40GB) and so can be slow.
 It can be skipped by adding the following option when running the tests:
 ```
   --build-arg S3_TESTING_NO_LARGE_UPLOAD=true